tascarino/WDP-Project/README.md

 ![Relations](./images/relations.png)

 This diagram is a cleaner, more detailed version of the system.
-It breaks everything into separate tables—players, characters, campaigns, sessions, and comments—so the data stays organized and avoids duplicates.
+It breaks everything into separate tables (players, characters, campaigns, sessions, and comments), so the data stays organized and duplicates are avoided.
 Its purpose is to show how all the pieces of a campaign fit together in a well‑structured database.